Construction Partners (NASDAQ:ROAD) PT Raised to $28.00 at DA Davidson

-Construction Partners (NASDAQ:ROAD – Get Rating) had its target price increased by research analysts at DA Davidson to $28.00 in a research note issued on Tuesday, Stock Target Advisor reports.
-DA Davidson’s target price indicates a potential downside of 5.72% from the stock’s current price.
-DA Davidson also issued estimates for Construction Partners’ Q4 2022 earnings at $0.28 EPS and FY2022 earnings at $0.44 EPS.
+Construction Partners (NASDAQ:ROAD – Get Rating) had its price target lifted by DA Davidson to $28.00 in a research report issued on Monday, Stock Target Advisor reports.
+DA Davidson’s price objective points to a potential downside of 8.79% from the company’s current price.

-ROAD has been the topic of a number of other research reports.
-Raymond James upgraded Construction Partners from an “outperform” rating to a “strong-buy” rating and reduced their price target for the company from $30.00 to $25.00 in a report on Wednesday, May 11th.
-Robert W. Baird upped their target price on Construction Partners from $26.00 to $32.00 in a report on Monday.
-Finally, Sidoti assumed coverage on shares of Construction Partners in a report on Wednesday, June 1st.
+Other research analysts have also issued reports about the company.
+Robert W. Baird increased their price objective on Construction Partners from $26.00 to $32.00 in a research note on Monday, August 8th.
+Raymond James upgraded Construction Partners from an “outperform” rating to a “strong-buy” rating and lowered their price objective for the stock from $30.00 to $25.00 in a research report on Wednesday, May 11th.
+Finally, Sidoti initiated coverage on shares of Construction Partners in a report on Wednesday, June 1st.
 They issued a “buy” rating on the stock.
-Four analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, the company has an average rating of “Buy” and a consensus target price of $31.80.
+Four investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, Construction Partners has a consensus rating of “Buy” and a consensus target price of $31.80.

-In other Construction Partners news, Director Stefan L. Shaffer sold 7,697 shares of the stock in a transaction on Tuesday, August 9th.
+In other Construction Partners news, Director Stefan L. Shaffer sold 7,697 shares of the company’s stock in a transaction on Tuesday, August 9th.
 The stock was sold at an average price of $28.93, for a total value of $222,674.21.
-Following the completion of the transaction, the director now owns 47,495 shares in the company, valued at $1,374,030.35.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Following the completion of the transaction, the director now owns 47,495 shares in the company, valued at approximately $1,374,030.35.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 24.35% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On Construction Partners

-Several hedge funds have recently bought and sold shares of ROAD.
-American Century Companies Inc. lifted its holdings in shares of Construction Partners by 1,448.4% during the first quarter.
-American Century Companies Inc. now owns 605,573 shares of the company’s stock valued at $15,854,000 after purchasing an additional 566,464 shares during the last quarter.
-BlackRock Inc. increased its position in Construction Partners by 23.2% during the 1st quarter.
-BlackRock Inc. now owns 2,655,171 shares of the company’s stock valued at $69,511,000 after buying an additional 500,697 shares in the last quarter.
-Vanguard Group Inc. raised its stake in Construction Partners by 19.8% during the first quarter.
-Vanguard Group Inc. now owns 2,029,848 shares of the company’s stock valued at $53,141,000 after buying an additional 336,161 shares during the last quarter.
-JPMorgan Chase & Co. raised its stake in Construction Partners by 1,324.7% during the fourth quarter.
-JPMorgan Chase & Co. now owns 345,310 shares of the company’s stock valued at $10,156,000 after buying an additional 321,072 shares during the last quarter.
-Finally, Bank of America Corp DE boosted its holdings in Construction Partners by 35.0% in the first quarter.
-Bank of America Corp DE now owns 1,028,539 shares of the company’s stock worth $26,927,000 after acquiring an additional 266,648 shares in the last quarter.
-Institutional investors own 69.45% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the company.
+Conestoga Capital Advisors LLC increased its holdings in Construction Partners by 0.9% in the 1st quarter.
+Conestoga Capital Advisors LLC now owns 5,386,003 shares of the company’s stock worth $141,006,000 after acquiring an additional 47,060 shares during the last quarter.
+Kayne Anderson Rudnick Investment Management LLC boosted its position in shares of Construction Partners by 20.4% during the 2nd quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 4,639,962 shares of the company’s stock valued at $97,161,000 after acquiring an additional 786,373 shares during the last quarter.
+BlackRock Inc. boosted its position in shares of Construction Partners by 23.2% during the 1st quarter.
+BlackRock Inc. now owns 2,655,171 shares of the company’s stock valued at $69,511,000 after acquiring an additional 500,697 shares during the last quarter.
+Geneva Capital Management LLC lifted its position in Construction Partners by 1.7% in the 1st quarter.
+Geneva Capital Management LLC now owns 2,328,472 shares of the company’s stock worth $60,959,000 after buying an additional 39,546 shares during the last quarter.
+Finally, Invesco Ltd. lifted its position in Construction Partners by 2.4% in the 1st quarter.
+Invesco Ltd. now owns 2,069,099 shares of the company’s stock worth $54,170,000 after buying an additional 48,604 shares during the last quarter.
+Hedge funds and other institutional investors own 69.45% of the company’s stock.

 Construction Partners, Inc, a civil infrastructure company, engages in the construction and maintenance of roadways across Alabama, Florida, Georgia, North Carolina, and South Carolina.
 The company, through its subsidiaries, provides various products and services to public and private infrastructure projects, with a focus on highways, roads, bridges, airports, and commercial and residential developments.